 Heavy rainstorms, mild flooding, or heavy plumbing damage all run the risk of flooding out your home.
 However the water got into your home, it will try to collect at the lowest point first (usually your basement).
 With a working sump pump, the damage from water seepage will be minimal.

-collects water in a basin and pushes it outside of your home.
+A sump pump collects water in a basin and pushes it outside of your home.
 The collected water can be returned to a dry well or the city’s storm drains.
 What matters is that the water is being direct away from your home and not right back into the flow that’s entering your home.

 Older homes used to tie the sump pump directly into a city’s sewer system.
 If your sump pump is connected to your washing machine’s water return line, then this is the case for your home.
 This kind of system can overburden the sewer system so it is no longer compliant with city codes.
 If you see this in your home, we advise calling a licensed plumber to redirect the line.

 It’s all well and good to know what a sump pump does, but how does something that small keep such a large volume of water from flooding your basement?
 The answer, as usual, is science!
 Your sump pump consists of:

 As water flows into the pit, it activates your sump pump by raising the pressure on the sensor, or simply raising the float valve (this is for automatic sump pumps, we’ll cover manual pumps in a moment).
 The pump is actually an electric motor which turns an impeller (a type of fan or screw) to move water within the basin.
 As the impeller pushes water away, more flows in to the fill the void near the impeller, which forces water to move out through the pipe in the basin.
 As it leaves via the pipe, a check valve blocks the water from returning, leaving it only one avenue of escape.

 While sump pumps are made up of many different components and come in multiple styles, the key measurements to consider when purchasing or replacing your sump pump are:

 Pedestal or Submersible

 Manual or Automatic